ps-1305/marauders-mart/docs/getting-started.md

 - Make sure to adjust `BASE` in `app.py` if your server runs on a different port or address.
 - Follow any comments in the codebase for additional setup requirements or configurations.

 You should now have Marauder's Mart running locally.
-If you encounter any issues during setup, you can correspond with us or raise an issue in the repository.
+If you encounter any issues during setup, you can correspond with us (see [Contributions](contributions.md)) or raise an issue in the repository.

 [Back to Home](index.md)